-The virtual machine is the most important component of a smart contracts execution platform and ours was thus named accordingly - in Lord of the Rings, Arwen is the daughter of Elrond.
+The virtual machine is the most important component of a smart contracts execution platform.

-Stability & Security - Arwen uses Wasmer and a streaming WASM compiler backend called SinglePass, which protects against panics, JIT (just-in-time compiling) bombs, and memory corruption.
+Stability & Security - The Elrond VM uses Wasmer and a streaming WASM compiler backend called SinglePass, which protects against panics, JIT (just-in-time compiling) bombs, and memory corruption.
 It is also built to avoid denial-of-service issues, such as infinite loops during compilation, and is overall simpler and more extensible.

 Performance - We have implemented “Ahead-of-Time Compilation” for smart contracts, which keeps x64_86 byte code already compiled in the storage and cache.
 This makes smart contract execution much faster, as it removes the compilation time from the overall execution duration.

-Stateless execution - Arwen will execute the entire series of operations before committing individual results to the blockchain storage - like in transactional databases.
+Stateless execution - The Elrond VM will execute the entire series of operations before committing individual results to the blockchain storage - like in transactional databases.
 This allows for atomic execution - all or nothing - removing the need to revert transactions in case of a failure.